-RSE and statutory duties in school
+RSE and Statutory Duties in School

-RSE plays a very important part in fulfilling the statutory duties all schools have to meet.
+RSE plays a very important part in fulfilling the statutory duties all schools must meet.
 RSE helps children understand the difference between safe and abusive relationships and equips them with the skills to get help if they need it.
 State-funded schools have responsibilities for safeguarding and a legal duty to promote pupil well-being (Education and Inspections Act 2006 Section 38).